stepchowfun/typical/README.md

 Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `1`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

-Each field also has a type, either explicitly or implicitly.
-If the type is missing, as it is for the `success` field above, then it implicitly defaults to a built-in type called `Unit`.
+Each field also has a type.
+If the type is missing, as it is for the `success` field above, then it defaults to a built-in type called `Unit`.

 ### Generate code for serialization and deserialization